top of page

 Reading

-Some children find reading a full novel tricky at first, especially when the vocabulary or sentence structure feels unfamiliar.
-One simple way to help?
+Some children find reading a full novel tricky at first, especially when vocabulary or sentence structure feels unfamiliar.
+A simple way to help?
 Try audiobooks.
+Listening to a story while following along in the book can boost understanding and keep them engaged.

 Writing